 In light of endometriosis awareness month, which is coming to an end, I want to share some final thoughts of inspiration.
 If this girl with Stage 2/3/4 endometriosis, needing pills and menopause along with 5 surgeries can manage to be symptom free and conceive 3 kids there is hope for everyone.

 Never give up, no matter how many symptoms, doctors or websites tell you to just mask it.
 Hormones impact our health in so many ways and we cannot afford to band aid them with solutions.
 The work required is deep, long and intense but its worth every ounce of effort.
 This is your life and you deserve to life it to the fullest.

 Khush Sra is a Toronto based holistic nutritionist that specializes in mindfulness and nutrition for women.
 Having healed herself from endometriosis, hypothyroidism, infertility, corporate burnout and having supported her mom through a battle with stage 4 cancer, she has practical real life experiences with how holistic nutrition can improve our health and happiness.
 Khush has 3 children she has raised on a whole foods, plant based diet and helps women who are looking to improve health, wellbeing through food, holistic living and mindfulness.
-Khush runs a Facebook Group focusing on Nutrition for Busy Women with a 3 DAY QUICK FIX to give women an energy boost and kick-start to get on track.
-Read more…..
+Khush hosts an intimate support group on Facebook – Holistic Endo Support and a Free 10 day detox program to women looking to reset and kick-start to better health.